 Have a question or need assistance with your appliance?
 Try the GE Appliances Website 24 hours a day, any day of the year!
-For greater convenience and faster service, you can now download Owner's Manuals, order parts, catalogs, or even schedule service on-line.
-You can also "Ask Our Team of Experts" your questions, and so much more...
+For greater convenience and faster service, you can now download Owner's Manuals or order catalogs on-line.
+You can also "Ask Our Team of Experts"" your questions, and so much more...